Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 #.
 Look for any order marked as ``AWAITING PAYMENT``.
 #.
 Click on the order's tile to expand its details and click on the ``Mark as payment`` button to lock your funds into the two-party escrow contract.

-Verify the Status of Your Order
+Verifying the Status of Your Order
 -------------------------------

 After initiating the two-party escrow contract, the seller will send his security deposit into the contract and process your order.